-Amsterdam is an incredibly diverse city and there are some really cool hotels here.
+Amsterdam is an incredibly diverse city and there are some really cool hotels in Amsterdam that are worth checking out!

-In this article I want to share with you some of the coolest hotels in Amsterdam plus a few great boutique apartments.
+In this article I want to share with you some of the coolest hotels the city has to offer, plus a few great boutique apartments.

 And I won’t just focus on the touristy city center.
 Staying inside the canal rings (Grachtengordel in Dutch) can get pretty expensive pretty fast.
 Plus the city center is crowded with tourists and locals alike.
 A perfect solution is to stay at a cool boutique hotel in one of the neighborhoods, of which I’ll share several.